jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Pricing/Billing-Rules.md

 ### Examples

-If you purchase the Greenplum instance for 6 months at 10:00:00 on August 2, 2017, with the unit price of RMB 108, you need to pay RMB 648=6*56 and you can use this resource till 23:59:59 on February 2, 2018.
+If you purchase the JDW instance for 6 months at 10:00:00 on August 2, 2017, with the unit price of RMB 108, you need to pay RMB 648=6*56 and you can use this resource till 23:59:59 on February 2, 2018.

 ## Pay by Configuration